rklawyerdaddy/hk/DEPLOY.md

 - `-d`: Detached mode (runs in background).
 - `--build`: Rebuilds images to ensure latest code is used.

+The system now includes healthchecks, so the server will wait for the database to be fully ready before starting.

 ## Step 5: Initialize Database

-Since this is a new database, you need to push the schema:
+Since this is a new database (or if you have schema changes), you need to push the schema:

 ```bash
 # Run prisma db push inside the server container